General Fund Grants

 Make sure not to miss our announcements by signing up to receive our newsletter and/or following us on social media.

-An organization can only submit one grant application per opportunity (i.e. General Fund, a special initiative, or Rapid Response).
+An organization can only submit one grant application per opportunity (i.e. General Fund, a special initiative, or Rapid Response), however fiscal sponsors do not have a limit to how many organizations they sponsor.

 However, they can submit one application each to the General Fund and other opportunities, assuming they are otherwise eligible.